AwalaApp/poc/README.md

        --incoming=/tmp/usb-flashdrive/user-gw \
        --outgoing=/tmp/usb-flashdrive/relayer-gw
    ```
 1. Run `bin/relay` again, but this time to simulate the exchange of cargo between the relayer and their gateway.
 Make sure to set `--cosocket` to the relayer's gateway's socket path (output when you ran `bin/relayer-gateway`).
-For example:
+If you're using Linux, the exact command you need to run is:

    ```bash
    bin/relay \